Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis

-The explicit expressions in Theorem \ref{explicitS} can be derived in the same way as the ones in Theorem \ref{mainthm}, except that in the non-commutative setting we should use Proposition \ref{qGZ} to exchange the orders in the product of the ${\rm End}(L(\lambda))$ valued functions $\zeta^{(k)}_i$ and $\alpha^{(k)}_i$.
+\pf The above explicit expressions can be derived in the same way as the ones in Theorem \ref{mainthm}, except that in the non-commutative setting we should use Lemma \ref{qGZ} to exchange the orders in the product of the ${\rm End}(L(\lambda))$ valued functions $\zeta^{(k)}_i$ and $\alpha^{(k)}_i$.